swiftlang/swift/docs/Generics.rst

 problem, including the solution I'm proposing below).

-Neither C++ concepts nor Haskell type classes have this particular problem, because they don't have the notion of an implicit 'self' type.
+Neither C++ concepts nor Haskell type classes have this particular problem, because they don't have the notion of an implicit 'Self' type.
 Rather, they explicitly parameterize everything.
 In C++ concepts::

   concept Comparable<typename T> {